-ArcGIS Online is a collaborative, cloud-based platform that allows members of an organization to use, create, and share maps, apps, and data, and access authoritative basemaps and ArcGIS apps.
+ArcGIS Online is a collaborative, cloud-based platform that allows members of an organization to use, create, and share maps, scenes, apps, and data, and access authoritative basemaps and ready-to-use apps.
 Through ArcGIS Online, you get access to Esri’s secure cloud, where you can manage, create, and store data as published web layers.
 Because ArcGIS Online is an integral part of the ArcGIS system, you can use it to extend the capabilities of ArcGIS for Desktop, ArcGIS for Server, ArcGIS Web APIs, and ArcGIS Runtime SDKs.

 ArcGIS Online includes interactive maps that allow your whole organization to explore, understand, and measure your geographic data.
 Access ready-to-use maps and enrich them with your own data to reveal patterns, answers, and relationships about your community and the world.
 Use the analysis tools included in the map viewer to reveal new patterns, find suitable locations, GeoEnrich your data, find out what's nearby, and summarize your data.
 Watch a short video.

-ArcGIS Online includes everything you need to create maps and create apps.
+ArcGIS Online includes everything you need to create maps, create scenes, and create apps.
 Through the map viewer, you can access a gallery of basemaps to get you started and tools for adding your own data or layers.
 You can add shapefiles, spreadsheet data, KML files, OGC WMS and WMTS services, tile layers, geoRSS files, and GPS files, and create mashups with data and maps shared by others.
 You also have access to easy-to-use tools for creating apps that you can publish to ArcGIS Online.
 Watch a short video

 Enable interaction with your organizational data by sharing content related to a common activity.
 You can set up groups that are private and by invitation only, or public groups that are open to everyone.
 You can also share maps by embedding them in web pages, on blogs, in web apps, and through social media.
 ArcGIS Online includes a number of ready-to-use and configurable web app templates with different layouts from which you can choose.
 With just a few steps and no programming, you can publish a web app that features a dynamic map that anyone can access through a browser.
 Watch a short video.